Form 15CA & 15CB Guide for NRIs, OCIs And Foreign Citizens

 | Large amount or tax clarity needed | Form 15CB + Form 15CA |

-Popular NRI/OCI Scenarios (Step-by-Step)
+Popular NRI/OCI Scenarios:

 A) Moving money from NRO to NRE or overseas